 In addition, he produced an award-winning documentary on the culture of the Rain Forest African-American people entitled, I Shall Moulder Before I Shall Be Taken, which has been shown on television and screen throughout the world (including the ancestral villages in Africa).
 His research work with the Rain Forest African-Americans, and his films on their tribal customs and heritage have been the subject of a 90 minute PBS special entitled, I Sought My Brother, an ABC Television show called Rebel Slaves and a later PBS special called Vanishing Tribe.
 In 1981 Dr. Counter co-authored a book (with David L. Evans) on his experiences with the South American Rain Forest people called I Sought My Brother, published by MIT Press.

 In 1993, Dr. Counter initiated research studies in the Ecuadorian interior where he discovered a unique group of African-descended people living high in the Andes mountain range, in the little known village of Chota.
 Dr. Counter produced a documentary film on these descendants of 18th century slaves entitled, Lost Africans of the Andes.
-From 1993 to 2010, he has led medical teams into the Ecuadorian Andes mountains to study the health problems of the indigenous children and to provide medical services.
-He is presently working to reduce the severe lead and mercury poisoning found among the children in the ceramics glazing and gold mining areas of Ecuador.
+From 1993 to 2015, he has led medical teams into the Ecuadorian Andes mountains to study the health problems of the indigenous children and to provide medical services.
+He is presently working with Dr. Fernando Ortega, Dr. Leo H. Buchanan, and Dr. Göran Laurell to reduce the severe lead and mercury poisoning found among the children in the ceramics glazing and gold mining areas of Ecuador.

 The North Pole Legacy: Black, White and Eskimo